spring-projects/spring-integration-extensions/spring-integration-mqtt/README.md

 Spring Integration MQTT Support
 ===============================

+####Note: as of version 4.0.0, this extension has been moved to the main [Spring Integration Project](https://github.com/spring-projects/spring-integration)

 `inbound` and `outbound` channel adapters are provided for [MQ Telemetry Transport (MQTT)][].
 The current implementation uses the [Eclipse Paho][] client.

 __Note:__ Starting with version 4.0.0, this module has been moved to the main [Spring Integration][] project.